KurtHorizon/hk-sg-stablecoin/README.md

 ## 6 Deploy StableFX (Swap Engine)

-⚠️ Replace the HKDC, SGDC, and Oracle addresses below with the actual deployment output from steps 3–5.
+⚠️ Replace the HKDC, SGDC, and Oracle addresses below with the actual deployment output from steps 3–5 if they are different from the example.

 ```
 forge create src/StableFX.sol:StableFX \